motomark/terraform_multipass/basic/README.md

+# A basic example
+See 'main.tf'
+## Notes
-## Manually add the Mac’s public key to the VM.
+Manually add the Mac’s public key to the VM.
 We don't need to do this if we use cloud-init.

 SSH into the multipass vm using your normal ~/.ssh/id_rsa :